vmware-archive/gp-r/HomePage.md

 	) q2 group by cnt;
 ```

-### <a name="parallelization"/> Verify parallelization
+### <a name="parallelization"/> Verify Parallelization
 Congratulations, you've just parallelized your first PL/R algorithm in GPDB.
 Or have you?
-In this section we will describe 2 sanity checks to ensure that your code is actually running in parallel.
+In this section we will describe three sanity checks to ensure that your code is actually running in parallel.

 #### Option 1: Via Segment Hostnames